sarahsofia93/udacity-MLengineer-capstone/README.md

 ![Deploy2](./images/Webservice_Deployment_2_delete.png)

+## Inference Request

-In the last screenshot, you can see the code for sending an inference request being sent to the deployed model.
-The sample data can be seen in the screenshot above (cell 17).
+In the following screenshot, you can see the code for sending an inference request being sent to the deployed model.
+The sample data can be seen in the screenshot above (Section Model Deployment cell 17).

 !!!
 Please check the Notebook "automl_executed.ipynb" for the executed Notebook showing the successful inference request !!!